dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 ___
 &nbsp;
 # Quick Intro & Motivation
-I'm a fan of generators and python's approach to it in particular.
-At the base level of it I believe it allow for some pretty concise and expressive implementations of iteration, as well as handing out a pretty ergonomic handle to lazy evaluation when needed.
+One of python's best features is, in my opinion, generator.
+I believe it allows for some pretty concise and expressive code, as well as handing out an ergonomic handle to lazy evaluation when needed.

-However, I think there's a lot more to them than meets the eye.
-As it turns out you could do a lot more then just yielding out and later collecting a bunch of values them at a different point.
+That being said, there's a lot more to them than meets the eye.
+You could do a lot more than to just iterate and collect data.

  In this article I will explore some lesser known, (/used even) capabilities of generators in CPython.
-Whether you've already encountered some of these stuff or not, I hope you get something new out of the experimentations we'll conduct with the following concepts.
 Going from relatively basic stuff over to not-too-complicated but a bit more-complicated stuff.

-Requires basic knowledge of generators and common use cases, maybe some decorators and higher order function, but not something too extreme.
-Though I will of course try my best to point out stuff and clarify and provide valid sources for things along the way.
+Requires basic understanding of generators and common use cases, maybe some decorators and higher order functions, but not something too extreme.

 I don't know if everything is gonna be super practical but I hope you'll find it entertaining anyway.